londydz/Trivia-api/backend/README.md

 }
 ```

+POST /categories

+This adds a category to the collection of categories in the database.
+It takes in category type it takes no query parameter

+type: string (required) - Category type

+{"type": "Entertainment"}

+Sample Request

+curl http://localhost:5000/categories -X POST -H "{Content-Type: 'application/json'}" -d '{"type": "Entertainment"}'
+Sample Response

+added: int - Id of the added category.
+success: boolean - Request success status.

+{
+"added": 1,
+"success": True
+}

+GET /categories/{category_id}/questions

+Fetches a dictionary of questions for the specified category

+{
+"questions": [
+{
+"answer": "Alexander Fleming",
+"category": 1,
+"difficulty": 4,
+"id": 10,
+"question": Who discovered penicillin?"
+},
+{
+"answer": "Uruguay",
+"category": 6,
+"difficulty": 4,
+"id": 11,
+"question": "Which country won the first ever soccer World Cup in 1930?"
+}
+],
+"totalQuestions": 2
+}

+Questions
+GET /questions

+This returns a paginated list of all questions within the database.
+Each page contains a maximum of 10 questions.

+{
+"questions": [
+{
+"answer": "Brazil",
+"category": 6,
+"difficulty": 3,
+"id": 10,
+"question": "Which is the only team to play in every soccer World Cup tournament?"
+}, {
+"answer": "Uruguay",
+"category": 6,
+"difficulty": 4,
+"id": 11,
+"question": "Which country won the first ever soccer World Cup in 1930?"
+}
+],
+"categories" : {
+"1": "Science",
+"2", "Art",
+"3": "History"
+},
+"totalQuestions": 2
+}

+POST /questions

+This adds a question to the collection of questions in the database.

+{
+"question": "Which country won the first ever soccer World Cup in 1930?",
+"answer": "Uruguay",
+"category": 6,
+"difficulty": 4
+}

+POST /questions (SEARCH)

+This performs a case insensitive search of questions from the database based on a search term.
+It returns an array of the questions and the total amount of questions that match the search term.

+{ "searchTerm": "soccer"}
+Request

+Response

+{
+"questions": [
+{
+"answer": "Brazil",
+"category": 6,
+"difficulty": 3,
+"id": 10,
+"question": "Which is the only team to play in every soccer World Cup tournament?"
+},
+{
+"answer": "Uruguay",
+"category": 6,
+"difficulty": 4,
+"id": 11,
+"question": "Which country won the first ever soccer World Cup in 1930?"
+}
+],
+"totalQuestions": 2
+}

+DELETE /questions/{question_id}

+This deletes the question with the specified id.
+It returns the id of the deleted question and a success status.

+{
+"deleted": 1,
+"success": True
+}

+Quizzes
+POST /quizzes

+This returns a random question from the database within a specified category or from a random category if none is specified.
+It accepts an array of previous questions to ensure that a question that has been chosen before is not chosen again.

+{
+"previous_questions": [10],
+"quiz_category": 6
+}

+{
+"question": {
+"answer": "Uruguay",
+"category": 6,
+"difficulty": 4,
+"id": 11,
+"question": "Which country won the first ever soccer World Cup in 1930?"
+},
+}

+Leaderboard
+GET /leaderboard

+This returns a paginated list of all players and their scores in the database.
+Each page contains a maximum of 10 results.

+{
+"results": [
+{
+"id": 1,
+"player": "Londy",
+"score": 5,
+}, {
+"id": 10,
+"player": "Mbuso",
+"score": 4,
+}
+],
+"totalResults": 2
+}

+POST /leaderboard

+This adds a player's name and score to the database.

+{
+"player": "Londy",
+"score": 4
+}

 ## Testing

 Write at least one test for the success and at least one error behavior of each endpoint using the unittest library.